coding-benjito/dynamod/USER_GUIDE.md

 ## Running the model

 `model.run(cycles, trace_at=None)` is used to calculate the model for the given number of iterations.
-To debug the model, set the `trace_at` parameter to the iteration number you want to analyze.
+To debug the model, set the `trace_at` parameter to the iteration number (or list of numbers) you want to analyze.
 During this iteration, the calculation details of all expressions will be output to the console.

 ## Retrieving results